 Location: 17 Oak Street, Manchester M4 5JD

 The café in Manchester Design & Craft Centre is a bit of a hidden gem.
 Whilst tiny, it serves some lovely options for a lighter lunch such as soup and sandwiches.The carrot and split pea soup is lovely and served with a chunk of very tasty bread.
 The café is situated in the middle of the centre so you can admire the architecture of the place whilst you enjoy your lunch.
-The building used to be an old fish market and now houses independent artists and crafters.
+The building used to be an old fish market and now houses independent artists.

 Ezra & Gil

 Ezra & Gil is part communal space, part vegetable grocers and part hipster.
 You come here because you want great sandwiches and a buzzing environment to meet with friends or catch up on work.
 Ezra & Gil’s menu embraces the concept of all day brunch and I would recommend the Veggie E&G Breakfast.
 They focus a lot on coffee, which I don’t drink, but if you do, make sure you give that a go too.
 The only thing I’d give a miss are the smoothies as I find them a bit watery.

 Whilst technically not a restaurant I don’t know what other category this wonderful place would fall into.
 In Ziferblat you don’t pay for anything except the time spent there at 8p a minute, capped at 4 hours.
 The place is decorated like an eccentric living room and they offer snacks, cake, drinks and board games.
 The really chilled vibe is perfect if you want a break from shopping, do location independent work or just want to have a nice catch up with your mates.